jonathandean/magmaconf-2013-inter-app-api/README.md

 ### Shared functionality

+- Create a Customer in the Payment Gateway (Braintree)
 - Charge the customer's credit card
+- List previous transactions for a customer
 - Log the response from the Payment Gateway
 - Handle cases of payment failure